romysaa-mohamed/Food-Nutrition-Classification/README.md

-# Food-Nutrition-Classification
+#🥗 Nutrition Health Classification

-Machine learning project for classifying food products into Healthy, Moderate, and Unhealthy categories based on nutritional information.
+A machine learning project that classifies food products into three health categories — Healthy ✅, Moderate ⚠️, and Unhealthy ❌ — based on their nutritional values (calories, fat, sugar, protein, etc.) and metadata (food category, food type).

+Built with the USDA comprehensive foods dataset, this project covers the full ML pipeline: data cleaning, exploratory data analysis (EDA), preprocessing, model training and comparison, hyperparameter tuning, and an interactive prediction interface built directly inside the notebook.